Sylhetis: Religion

-Hinduism today is the second-largest religion among Sylhetis, and Sylhet and hosts the highest proportion of Hindus in Bangladesh.
+Hinduism today is the second-largest religion among Sylhetis, and Sylhet hosts the highest proportion of Hindus in Bangladesh.
 After the Partition of India in 1947, Sylhetis that followed Hinduism were targets of persecution.
 In August 1949, the Hindus of Beanibazar and Barlekha had their houses looted, destroyed and set on fire and they were then assaulted, murdered and raped.
 Over 800 Sylheti temples were desecrated in the following year.
 Leading Sylheti politicians belonging to the Hindu community such as Suresh Chandra Biswas, Zamindar of Kulaura Mohini Mohan Kar and Kripesh Chandra Bhattacharya attempted to protest against these atrocities but were arrested.
 During the Bangladesh Liberation War, the Krishnapur massacre, Makalkandi massacre, Adityapur massacre, Burunga massacre, Galimpur massacre, Naria massacre were major upsets for Sylheti Hindus.
 The neck of Satis is believed by Sylhetis who follow Hinduism to have fallen in Jainpur village in Dakshin Surma and is now housed in the Shri Shail, which is one of the main Shakta pithas in Sylhet.
-Krishna Chaitanya Mahaprabhu, the founder of the Krishnaite Gaudiya Vaishnavism and part of the Bhakti movement, was a Sylheti and still has many Sylheti followers who worship him as an incarnation of Krishna.
+Chaitanya Mahaprabhu, the founder of the Krishnaite Gaudiya Vaishnavism and part of the Bhakti movement, was a Sylheti and still has many Sylheti followers who worship him as an incarnation of Krishna.

+Alongside institutional Islam and Hinduism, Sylheti society has historically preserved a rich layer of folk, indigenous, and religious syncretisms.
+These belief systems developed parallel to classical Hinduism and Islam and continue to influence rural religious life, ritual practice, and cultural identity for Sylhetis as the Folk deities of Sylhet in addition to Hattanath, the guardian deity of Sylhet city.
+This religious layer centers on the worship of multiple localized deities—village guardians, fertility mothers, snake goddesses, forest and water spirits.
+Sylheti religious practice emphasizes immanent sacredness, locating divine presence in trees, rivers, fields, hills, and ancestral sites.
+Rituals are commonly conducted at open-air shrines beneath ancient banyan, peepal, or jackfruit trees, with stones, branches, or earthen markers serving as aniconic representations of the gods.
+Offerings of milk, fruits, grain, and sweets are made without strict Brahmanical mediation, and ritual authority frequently rests with women, cultivators, fishermen, and village elders.
+This synthesis of animism and fertility cults constitutes one of the oldest and most persistent dimensions of Sylheti religious life, demonstrating the region’s deep continuity with polytheism.
+Muslim communities in the region, particularly in rural areas, often partake in these indigenous rituals.
+Muslims may honor deities like Badshah (a regional form of Bhairava), making offerings and performing vows for health, protection, and fertility, despite the practices' Hindu origins.
+This syncretism reflects a long history of cultural fusion where the boundaries between Hindu and Muslim religious life are often fluid.
+As such, the shared participation in these polytheistic rituals underscores a distinctive feature of Sylheti spirituality, where both Hindus and Muslims engage in folk practices, reinforcing the continuity of ancient religious traditions.